Thursday, March 14, 2013

 8 ounces of rotini noodles (or another curly pasta)

-1 tablespoon of cooking oil (I typically use grapeseed or extra virgin olive oil)
+1 tablespoon of cooking oil (I typically use extra virgin olive oil)

 2 chicken cutlets (a chicken breast cut in half lengthwise)

 Sea salt, cracked black pepper, organic lemon pepper seasoning, granulated garlic, cayenne pepper, to taste (for seasoning chicken)

 1/2 a yellow onion, peeled and diced